haz3141/node-sql-cli-marketplace/README.md

 ## Getting Started

-Simply clone the repository, run npm install, provide your own SQL server, and run the schema and seeds queries located in the .sql files:
+Simply clone the repository, run npm install, provide your own SQL server, run the schema and seeds queries located in the .sql files, and finally run main.js:

 * `Enter item by ID`